Shashikumar-ezhilarasu/The-Different-Hashing-Algorithm/README.md

 Decrypt Function: The decrypt function shifts the text back by the negative of the shift amount, effectively reversing the encryption.

 **Deffie -Hellman**
+*Overview*
+The Diffie-Hellman algorithm is being used to establish a shared secret that can be used for secret communications while exchanging data over a public network using the elliptic curve to generate points and get the secret key using the parameters.

+For the sake of simplicity and practical implementation of the algorithm, we will consider only 4 variables, one prime P and G (a primitive root of P) and two private values a and b.
+P and G are both publicly available numbers.
+Users (say Alice and Bob) pick private values a and b and they generate a key and exchange it publicly.
+The opposite person receives the key and that generates a secret key, after which they have the same secret key to encrypt.
 GUI Components:

 Input Text: A text box where you can enter the plain text to encrypt or the cipher text to decrypt.